Jacob-OTW/BCOTI/README.md

 ## Setting image settings

+The BCOTI uses the WiFi interface of the esp32 board to act as a web server to host a basic WebUI.
+To start the unit with WiFi enabled,

+1. hold down the push-button and then supply the unit with power, so either plug in your cable (given the poti is already enabled) or enable the poti, keep the button held down for a short moment, then let go.

+2. Open your phones WiFi settings and connect to "BCOTI", the password is "wifipass1234"

+3. Inside a web browser, open "192.168.4.1".

+4. At the top you select the active preset, so the one being both used by the unit in real time, and the one you make changes to.

+5. You can either enable or disable a preset, this determins if the preset will be used, or skipped when using the push button on the unit.

+6. Once you made all your changes, reboot the unit to run it on the normal mode.
+Then use the push button to cycle through your active presets.

+### Recommended Settings
+- Burn protection.
+This will automatically close the shutter of the thermal camera if you look at something very hot, like a fire, or the sun.
+Note that when the unit is not powered, the shutter is in the open position, so it's high recommended you cover the lens when the unit is not in use.
+Very hot object can burn the actual sensor.
+- Auto Shutter.
+This will do Non-Uni

 # Bill-of-materials
 Expect to pay about 400€ (EU) or about 500usd (US) for parts when buying in small quantities